MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 ## Supported apps and clients

-Conditional Access App Control currently supports SAML and Open ID Connect apps configured with single sign-on, along with web apps hosted on-prem configured with the [Azure AD App Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy).
+Conditional Access App Control currently supports SAML and Open ID Connect apps configured with single sign-on, along with web apps hosted on-premises configured with the [Azure AD App Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy).
 > [!NOTE]
 > Conditional Access App Control also supports apps that are configured with identity providers other than Azure AD.
 For more information about this scenario, send an email to mcaspreview@microsoft.com.